|Phases of the Moon | An Astronomy WebQuest|

 The purpose of this WebQuest is to help you learn why we see phases of the Moon.

 Your task is to explain why the Moon changes appearance throughout the month.
-You will complete six tasks.
-Use your worksheet to record what you learn.
+You will complete four tasks.
+If you don't have a worksheet, click here to get one.
 It will help you understand why the Moon's appearance changes.

 The First Task

 Complete the Task One on your worksheet.
 Draw and name eight important phases of the Moon.
 You will...